nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has to manage a considerable number of residences
-* prefer desktop apps over other types
+* is constantly renting out residences; high turnover rate
+* needs to frequently update cleaning agency to clean residences between bookings
+* prefers working on their laptop over using their phone
-* can type fast
+* is able to type quickly
-* prefers typing to mouse interactions
+* prefers using a keyboard to using a mouse
-* is reasonably comfortable using CLI apps
+* is reasonably familiar with CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: easily keep track of residences and inform cleaning agency whenever necessary

 ### User stories